eventpoints/composer-json-parser/README.md

 # Composer Json Parser

-## Convert your composer.json file to an object and find any data quickly.
+A tool that converts your composer.json file to an object and allows you to find any composer data quickly.

 ### Install